iuliet716/flash-attention-cuda-from-scratch/README.md

 | PyTorch matmul + softmax | FP32 | 39.590 ms | 13.9 |
 | PyTorch SDPA FlashAttention (initial reference) | FP16 | 2.421 ms | 227.0 |

-> `vs. SDPA` uses a paired PyTorch SDPA FlashAttention measurement taken immediately after each custom-kernel measurement.
+> `% SDPA` uses a paired PyTorch SDPA FlashAttention measurement taken immediately after each custom-kernel measurement.
-> The Reference table reports a separate initial SDPA measurement, so the `2.421 ms` value is not the denominator for every `vs. SDPA` entry.
+> The Reference table reports a separate initial SDPA measurement, so the `2.421 ms` value is not the denominator for every `% SDPA` entry.

 # Kernel Design Highlights